 The mentioned seminars in this module handbook are place holders.
 For each semester, a complete list of seminars are published in the Vorlesungsverzeichnis or at the web pages of the participating institutes.
 Often, the seminar topics for a given semester are published at the end of the preceding semester.
-Some seminars require an early sign-in deadline at the end of the preceding semester.
+Some seminars require an early sign-in deadline at the end of the of the preceding semester.

-Course: Integrated Network and Systems Management [INS]
+Course: Integrated Network and Systems Management [2400004]

-Coordinators: B. Neumair

-Part of the modules: Information Services in Networks (p.
-62)[IW3INAIFB4]
+Coordinators: Part of the modules: B. Neumair Information Services in Networks (p.
+61)[IW3INAIFB4]

-Hours per week 5
+ECTS Credits Hours per week Term Instruction language

-Summer term
+3 2 Summer term de

-de

-Instruction language

-de
+Learning Control / Exa aminations

+Conditions None.

+Learning Outcomes